vijaygill/set-bluetooth-clocks/README.md

 If you feel it is useful and you want to imrove it, please feel free to raise a PR!

-The utility goes through a loop every 15 minutes (hard-coded) and does following
+The utility goes through a loop periodically (controller via command-line parameter or environment variable) and does following
 * Discovers all the bluetooth clocks and builds a list of clocks.
 * Iterates through the list
   * Gets the current time of each clock.